AylwinOn/AylwinOn/README.md

 ### Hi, I'm Pierre, a passionate last-year master student **Artificial Intelligence** at Maastricht University! :cyclone:
-## Currently, on a study abroad at Université Paris Dauphine -PSL :France:
+## Currently, on a study abroad at Université Paris Dauphine - PSL :milky_way:
+## Next up, presentation at the WCCI 2022 in Padua :globe_with_meridians:

 Please have a look at the several projects I conducted:
 - Intelligent Game Cannon